 The monument to the 8th New Jersey Volunteer Infantry Regiment is south of Gettysburg on De Trobriand Avenue.
 (DeTrobriand Avenue – The Wheatfield tour map) It was dedicated by the State of New Jersey on June 30th, 1888.

-The regiment was commanded at the Battle of Gettybsurg by Colonel John Ramsey.
-He was wounded on July 2nd and Captain John Langton took command.
+Colonel John Ramsey commanded the 8th New Jersey Infantry at the Battle of Gettysburg.
+He was wounded on July 2nd.
+Captain John Langton then took command.